 To access the audience reports, follow these steps:

 - Navigate to Reports.

-- On the left, click a report you want to work with.
+- On the left, click the report you want to work with.

-First, we will look at the basic report, called an audience overview.
+First, we’ll look at a basic report called the audience overview.

 The audience overview report presents general yet important information about visitors.
 In this report you’ll see: